Comparison of the AK-47 and M16: Terminal ballistics

 There is now relative parity between the wounding capacity of the M67 and the current M855 5.56×45mm round.
-However, there have been repeated and consistent reports of the M855's inability to wound effectively (i.e. fragment) when fired from the short barreled M4 carbine (even at close ranges).
+However, there have been repeated and consistent reports of the M855's inability to wound effectively (i.e. fragment) when fired from the short-barreled M4 carbine (even at close ranges).
 The M4's 14.5" barrel length reduces muzzle velocity to about 2900 ft/s.
-This reduced wounding ability is one reason that, despite the Army's transition to short-barrel M4's, the Marine Corps has decided to continue using the M16A4 with its 20″ barrel as the 5.56×45mm M855 is largely dependent upon high velocity in order to wound effectively.
+This reduced wounding ability is one reason that, despite the Army's transition to short-barrel M4s, the Marine Corps has decided to continue using the M16A4 with its 20″ barrel as the 5.56×45mm M855 is largely dependent upon high velocity to wound effectively.

 In 2003, the U.S. Army contended that the lack of lethality of the 5.56×45mm was more a matter of perception than fact.
 With good shot placement to the head and chest, the target was usually defeated without issue.
 The majority of failures were the result of hitting the target in non-vital areas such as extremities.
-However, a minority of failures occurred in spite of multiple hits to the chest.
+However, a minority of failures occurred despite multiple hits to the chest.
 In 2006, a study found that 20% of soldiers using the M4 Carbine wanted more lethality or stopping power.
 In June 2010, the United States Army announced it began shipping its new 5.56mm, lead-free, M855A1 Enhanced Performance Round to active combat zones.
-This upgrade is designed to maximize performance of the 5.56×45mm round, to extend range, improve accuracy, increase penetration and to consistently fragment in soft-tissue when fired from not only standard length M16s, but also the short-barreled M4 carbines.
+This upgrade is designed to maximize the performance of the 5.56×45mm round, extend range, improve accuracy, increase penetration, and consistently fragment in soft-tissue when fired from not only standard-length M16s but also the short-barreled M4 carbines.
 The U.S. Army was so impressed with the M855A1 EPR round] that they also developed the 7.62×51mm M80A1 EPR version.

 During the 1990s, the Russians developed the AK-101 in 5.56×45mm NATO for the world export market.
-In addition, Bulgaria, Hungary, Poland and Yugoslavia (i.e. Serbia) have also rechambered their locally produced AK variants to 5.56mm NATO.
-And, Finland, Israel, South Africa and Sweden have made AK type rifles in 5.56×45mm since the 1970s.
+In addition, Bulgaria, Hungary, Poland, and Yugoslavia (i.e. Serbia) have also rechambered their locally produced AK variants to 5.56mm NATO.
+And, Finland, Israel, South Africa, and Sweden have made AK-type rifles in 5.56×45mm since the 1970s.